securelyfitz/FitzSPA/README.md

 Fire up your logic analyzer, turn on your board, and you should see the live power consumption updated each clock cycle!

 ##Building
-Rev 1.0 is functional but still has some kinks to be ironed out.
+Rev 1.1 is functional and continues to iron out some kinks.
 There are a few options for building out your board:

 #### Differential Amplifier:
 The AD8129 should provide much higher gains for more sensitive readings.
 However, I still haven't debugged why the AD8130 works fine and the AD8129 does not at G=10.
 For the time being, use the x30 unless you want to help the debug effort. the x29 is digikey AD8129ARMZ-ND